-Once you have these two variables, you’re ready to get started with calculating your reorder point using the formula above.
-I’ve also given you a scenario blow so you can see it in action.
+Now, you’re ready to get started with calculating the reorder point using the formula.
+I’ve also given you a scenario below so you can see it in action.

-If you sell electronics, and one of your bestsellers in an iPod, you want to make sure you always have iPods in stock.
-Being out-of-stock means your competition gets the sale instead of you, and having too much stock means you don’t have room for your stereos, PC’s, and televisions.
+If one of your bestsellers is an iPod, you want to make sure you always have iPods in stock.
+Your competition gets the sale if you are out-of-stock.
+Also, having too much stock means you don’t have room for your stereos, PC’s, and televisions.

 - Lead time demand: 8 X 30 = 240 lead time demand iPods

-- Lead time: you know that it takes 30 days to receive a new shipment of iPods between the time of order
+- Lead time: you know it takes 30 days to receive a new shipment of iPods between the time of order.

 - Average daily sales: you sell an average of 8 iPods a day